gofractally/psibase/doc/psidk/src/psibase/README.md

 ## psibase

-`psibase` provides commands for booting a chain, creating accounts, deploying contracts, and more.
-Notable options and commands for contract development:
+`psibase` provides commands for booting a chain, creating accounts, deploying services, and more.
+Notable options and commands for service development:

 - `-a` or `--api` tells it which api endpoint to connect to.
 This defaults to `http://psibase.127.0.0.1.sslip.io:8080/`.
 - `boot` boots an empty chain; see below
-- `deploy` deploys a contract; see [Basic Contract](../cpp-service/basic/)
+- `deploy` deploys a service; see [Basic Service](../cpp-service/basic/)

 ## Booting a chain